streamlit/docs/content/library/api/connections/connections-sql.md

 <Tip>

-This page only contains on the `st.connections.SQLConnection` API.
+This page only contains the `st.connections.SQLConnection` class.
 For a deeper dive into creating and managing data connections within Streamlit apps, read [Connecting to data](/library/advanced-features/connecting-to-data).

 </Tip>